amorehead/synbio-mat/Java/VariantSampler/README.md

  necessary trials to see all possible variants at least once.
  The purpose of the software is to assist synthetic biology researchers in establishing the number of wells required to see every variant at least once.
+[Click here to download a JAR for it.](https://amorehead.github.io/assets/jar/Variant%20Sampler.jar)

  Credit goes to eledman (Elise Edman) for the original solution to this problem.

  Glossary: